IBM/oper8/docs/architecture.md

 - What is your main CR?
 - What k8s resources your CR needs?
 How they can be grouped as `Component`?
-- What is the relation ship between each `components`?
+- What are the dependency relationships between each `components`?
 - What kind of reconciliation logic you need for the CR?

 Then, implement your application with `oper8`.

 Typically, user defines `Components` and a `Controller` for the target CR.
-Then use the `session` to get/set k8s objects in the cluster and share the information across related `components` or use it to customize `reconciliation` logic.
+Then use the `session` with `component` or `controller` to get/set k8s objects in the cluster and use it to customize `reconciliation` logic.

 The user rarely need to modify `WatchManager` or `DeployManager`.